Saskapult/Pinefruit/readme.md

 Its visual design is based around Minecraft because Minecraft looks cool.
 If n*tch can do it so can I.

+This project ustilizes features that require a nightly version of the rust compiler.
+At the time of writing, I am using `rustc 1.79.0-nightly`.

 ## Features
 - Multithreaded terrain generation
 - GPU-based voxel ray tracing